 Each White Label Service Client must receive its own Location Account Number.
 The details corresponding to such Location Account Number should be that of the White Label Service Client.

 The Contracting Party must report the provision of White Label Services under separate Information Product codes.
-The Contracting Party will maintain different Information Product codes for reporting its Redistribution of Real-Time Data as part of White Label Services and Redistribution of Delayed Data as part of White Label Services.
+The Contracting Party will maintain different Information Product codes for reporting its Redistribution of Information as part of White Label Services.

-The Contracting Party will report any Redistribution of any Information as part of a White Label Service, except that if the Contracting party reports a Real-Time Data White Label Service it does not have to report the Delayed Data White Label Service for the same Information Product.
+The Contracting Party will report any Redistribution of any Information as part of a White Label Service, except that if the Contracting party reports a Real-Time Data White Label Service it does not have to report the Delayed Data and/or After Midnight Data White Label Service for the same Information Product.

-The Contracting Party may submit a Delayed Data Fee Waiver Application Form for acceptance by Euronext.

 Reporting the Redistribution of Information to Sub Vendors

 What to Report